top of page

 View along the way

 Camping Napoléon was just outside the village.
 It wasn't crowded at all.
 The owner was friendly and even told us to charge our phones in the bathroom, so we wouldn't have to pay for electricity.
 We lay down in front of our tents to eat some more until it got dark.
-We had tracked our route with a GPS-tracker.
+We tracked our route with a GPS tracker.
 The height profile is pretty accurate, but sometimes the device lost connection.

 dag1_kaart.png